-I will not describe here the well-known facts about one of the most famous conflicts between Romans and Gauls – the Battle of Alesia.
-Many books on Celts and many documentaries deal with the subject.
-However, I always thought that how Caesar had treated the defeated Vercingetorix, is not really logical.
+I will not talk about the well-known facts about one of the most famous conflicts between Romans and Gauls – the Battle of Alesia.
+However, I’ve always thought that Caesar’s treatement of Vercingetorix in the end wasn’t logical.
 Here is why:

 When Vercingetorix finally decided to surrender and rode alone straight into the Roman ranks, Caesar had two logical options: